DimitriosVogiatzis/In-cylinder-data-processing-on-ICE/Misfire_Identification/Misfire_readme.md

 ## Contributors:
 [Dimitrios Vogiatzis]

-## References - Acknowledgements
+## References
-This is a utility tool for my PhD research project at Technical University of Graz, Institute of Thermodynamics and Sustainable Propulsion Systems.
+This is a utility tool created for my PhD research project at Technical University of Graz, Institute of Thermodynamics and Sustainable Propulsion Systems.

 ## Copyrights
 [Creative Commons]